BuoyantIO/cert-manager-workshop/README.md

 # Linkerd

 ### NOTE: The Linkerd namespace was created above

 ## Install CRDS

 helm install linkerd-crds linkerd/linkerd-crds -n linkerd

 ## Install Linkerd's Control Plane
-## You can see we reference the already created
+## You can see we reference the already created CA by setting "exernalCA" to true
-## CA
+## and setting the issuer scheme to use a Kubernetes secret

-helm install linkerd-control-plane --namespace linkerd \
+helm install linkerd-control-plane --namespace linkerd --set identity.externalCA=true --set identity.issuer.scheme=kubernetes.io/tls linkerd/linkerd-control-plane
-  --set identity.externalCA=true \
-  --set identity.issuer.scheme=kubernetes.io/tls linkerd/linkerd-control-plane

 linkerd check